ucnl/diy.github.io/projects/disk_hydrophone/README.md

 | :---: |
 | fig. 23 - Janet's syringe |

-To draw a compound from a glass with a syringe - "this is the way to Hell, Francesco, my friend!"
+To draw a compound from a cup with a syringe - "this is the way to Hell, Francesco, my friend!"
 (C).
 Instead of this:
 - remove the plunger from the syringe
-- place the syringe with the nose down, while we pinch the nose with our finger
+- place the syringe with the nose down, while pinching the nose with your finger (in a glove!)
 - pour the compound into the syringe from the cup, scraping along the walls with a stick
-- carefully insert the stem back, gradually, sideways
+- carefully insert the plunger back, gradually, sideways
-- turn the syringe over and let the urethane drain to the bottom (top of the plunger)
+- turn the syringe over and let the polyurethane drain to the bottom (top of the plunger)
-- release your finger, wipe a drop of urethane with a napkin
+- release your finger, wipe a drop of polyurethane with a napkin
-- we bring the stem up so that the urethane almost reaches the edge of the spout.
+- we bring the plunger up so that the polyurethane almost reaches the edge of the nose.

 | ![assembling_step](55.jpeg) |
 | :---: |